 Cassandra Ramdath is a senior research associate in the Urban Institute's Justice Policy Center.
-She is the project director for the center’s Prison Research and Innovation Initiative, a five-year, $10 million initiative using evidence to drive prison reforms and launch a national movement to redefine corrections.
+She is the co-Principal Investigator for the center’s Prison Research and Innovation Initiative, a five-year, $10 million initiative using evidence to drive prison reforms and launch a national movement to redefine corrections.
 She was a researcher for Fathers Advancing Community Together, a program aimed at improving responsible parenting, healthy relationships, and economic stability for low-income fathers.

 Ramdath’s research portfolio focuses on corrections reform, health and justice, procedural fairness, and youth violence.
 Before joining Urban, she was the senior research director at the NYC Board of Correction and led research and policy oversight of sexual victimization policies in New York City jails.
 She was a senior research associate at the Center for Court Innovation, leading mixed-methods studies on neighborhood-based probation models, prosecutor-led diversion, illegal firearm ownership among youth, and perceptions of procedural justice.